aaronbloomfield/ccc/hws/daoweb3/index.md

 ```

+### Your URL

+Everybody is going to have a different URL.
+To lessen the temptation, you have to put a (mostly) secret suffix as part of your URL.

+We realize this part is going to be rather annoying, but we all have to do it.

+To determine your URL:

+- Get the checksummed version of your eth.coinbase that you are submitting along with this assignment.
+If you don't know the checksummed version, look at the account page in the explorer, as that displays the checksummed version.
+- Enter that address (with the leading '0x' but without a trailing newline) into [this online Keccak generator](https://emn178.github.io/online-tools/keccak_256.html)
+- Take the first 8 hex digits of that value.
+- The file name will be `dao_XXXXXXXX.html`, where the X's are the 8 hex digits
+- Your full URL will be `https://www.cs.virginia.edu/~mst3k/dao_XXXXXXXX.html`

+As an example, consider one of the course accounts, `0xd0958cecfa9ee438c6c6b6e7a2295866065c4c59`

+- The checksummed version, from the [explorer account page](https://andromeda.cs.virginia.edu/explorer/index.php?account=0xD0958CECfa9Ee438C6c6B6E7A2295866065c4C59), is `0xD0958CECfa9Ee438C6c6B6E7A2295866065c4C59`
+- The [online Keccak generator](https://emn178.github.io/online-tools/keccak_256.html) yields a hash of fe2a2995484d111efe59764bb8b892cb3114579d45932026719c0e123a962c48
+- The first 8 hex digits are fe2a2995
+- The file name would be `dao_fe2a2995.html`
+- The full URL would be [https://www.cs.virginia.edu/~asb/dao_fe2a2995.html](https://www.cs.virginia.edu/~asb/dao_fe2a2995.html) (URL does not work for this one).

+When submitting the file, the auto-grader will check the suffix as well.

 ### Web3 Introduction

 You are going to write a web interface that shows the status of your DAO and the proposals therein.
 This web page will only read from the blockchain.

-There are a few strict requirements for this section: *all* of your code -- both HTML and Javascript -- must be in a *single* file called `dao.html`.
+There are a few strict requirements for this section: *all* of your code -- both HTML and Javascript -- must be in a *single* file called `dao_XXXXXXXX.html`.
 That file must be in your `~/public_html/` directory on your CS server account.
-This means that the URL for your page will be `https://www.cs.virginia.edu/~mst3k/dao.html`, where `mst3k` is your userid.
+This means that the URL for your page will be `https://www.cs.virginia.edu/~mst3k/dao_XXXXXXXX.html`, where `mst3k` is your userid.

 This is not a class on user interfaces, so we are not expecting an amazing looking website -- we are going to grade it on the functionality, not the appearance.
 That being said, it needs to be readable and navigable.